rnayabed/sutra-1/docs/display.md

-# Screen
+# Display

-While not part of the actual CPU design, I have included an example screen in the main circuit as a basic I/O device.
+While not part of the actual CPU design, I have included a simple display in the main circuit as a basic I/O device.

-The screen is connected to the output bus.
+The display is connected to the output bus.
 It has a resolution of 64x32 pixels.

 Each column is divided into 4 8-bit banks.
 We first select a column and the corresponding row bank, then send the pixel values for that bank.

-Finally, we load these changes to our screen buffer
+Finally, we load these changes to our display buffer

 | Task | Syntax |
 |---|---|